If you or your family are from a South Asian or African-Caribbean background, you’re two to four times more likely to get type 2 diabetes.

-If you’re from a South Asian community it’s important that you and your family know about the higher risk of developing diabetes, the sight loss it can cause, and the steps you can take to reduce the risk of losing your sight.
+If you’re from a South Asian or African-Caribbean community it’s important that you and your family know about the higher risk of developing diabetes, the sight loss it can cause, and the steps you can take to reduce the risk of losing your sight.

 Whether you have diabetes or not, there are things you can do to either reduce your risk of developing diabetes or of getting complications if you are already diabetic.
 Diabetes UK has a lot of information on reducing your risk of type 2 diabetes.